THE FUTURE OF ADVANCED MANUFACTURING IS HAPPENING IN HILLSBORO

 Are you a student interested in learning more about the Hillsboro Advanced Manufacturing Apprenticeship?
 Complete this form to connect directly with a member of our team.

 Are you a Hillsboro-based employer interested in hosting apprentices in the future?
 Complete this form to connect directly with a member of our team.

 For all other questions, contact Claudia Rizo at email@example.com.

 FREQUENTLY ASKED QUESTIONS

 Q: What is the difference between an INTERNSHIP and an APPRENTICESHIP?

-Q: What are the benefits of doing the apprenticeship program?
+Q: What are the benefits of participating in an apprenticeship program?

-A: This is a registered apprenticeship program and a two-year commitment that will help apprentices build skills and earn a progressively increasing salary while putting their manufacturing knowledge into practice while on the job.
-Nationally, apprentices earn on average $300,000 more over their careers than non-apprentices.
+A. The Hillsboro Youth Apprenticeship Program in Advanced Manufacturing is an Oregon State-recognized opportunity, which involves a two-year commitment.
+This program will help apprentices develop skills and earn a progressively increasing salary while utilizing their classroom-learned knowledge into practice in a job setting.
+Nationally, apprentices earn, on average,$300,000 more over their careers than non-apprentices.

 NEWS & ANNOUNCEMENTS

 - KGW Coverage of Youth Apprenticeship Program: Watch it here.